LamiaSristy/LamiaSristy/README.md

 ### 👋 ✨ Hello World!!! ✨ 👋

  - I am Sheikh Lamia Hemayet Sristy, a Software Engineer💻.
-I have completed my Bachalors in Computer Science and Technology🎓.
-Currently living in Rotterdam, South Holland, Netherlands.Here,you can find my solo projects as well as colleborative projectes.📔😊
+I have completed my Bachalors in Computer Science and Engineering🎓.
+Currently living in Rotterdam, South Holland, Netherlands.
+Here,you can find my solo projects as well as colleborative projectes.📔😊

  -🖥️ Experienced in: